rionhalili/vending-machine/documentation/READ-ME.md

 The project structure is formed by Users, Products, Roles which are considered as domains of the application.

-# Regarding testing
-I have used MockMVC to test the endpoints.
-Tests are provided for
-* Buy endpoint
-* Deposit endpoint
-* User CRUD

 ![](img/Project_Structure.png)

 # Database structure Design